 Is English a Hard Language to Learn?

 In general, English is actually a very hard language to learn.
-As English speakers it comes naturally to us, however, for someone who isn’t a native speaker the English language is very complex.
-One of biggest issues are rules that don’t apply throughout the language.
-We have things like they are, they’re, their and there…. or two, too and to.
+As English speakers, it comes naturally to us, however, for someone who isn’t a native speaker the English language is very complex.
+One of the biggest issues are rules that don’t apply throughout the language.
+We have things like they are, they’re, their and there… or two, too and to.
 All of these can be extremely confusing to someone trying to learn the language for the first time.
 Like other languages, the English language is more or less difficult depending on the native language of the person trying to learn English.
 Spanish speakers will have an easier time learning English than someone from China or Japan.

 Want to learn a new language?
 Read our blog to find out the easiest language to learn